BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 The resulting p-value for New York was 0.6524267307791584; at the .05 significance level we fail to reject Null Hypothesis 2 and conclude that there is no association between New York and the Bretford Table.

-This line of code reports the distribution of states amongst purchases of the Bretford Table, and the output is in the following cell.
+This line of code reports the distribution of states amongst purchases of the Bretford Table; the output is in the following cell.
 ~~~
 df[df['Product_Name'] == target_name]['State'].value_counts()
 ~~~